iblazys/LAdotNET/README.md

 # LAdotNET - LOST ARK KR Emulator

-LAdotNET is a project I started back in November 2019.
+LAdotNET is a project I stopped working on back in November 2019.
 I haven't had the time nor drive to work on it anymore.
 Screenshots and more info below.

 ## Client